grafana/loki/docs/operations.md

 ## Authentication

 Loki does not have an authentication layer.
-You are expected to run an authenticating reverse proxy in front of your services, such as an Nginx with basic auth or an OAuth2 proxy.
+You are expected to run an authenticating reverse proxy in front of your services, such as an Nginx with basic auth or an OAuth2 proxy, mutual TLS.
+See [here](promtail-setup.md#custom-client-options) for more details about supported authentication methods.

 ### Multi-tenancy